dtzxporter/SETools/README.md

 - Coming soon

 ## Changelog:

+*v2.3.3:*
+- Updated seanim.py to latest version (v1.1.0) which fixes animations with exactly 255 frames.

 *v2.3.2:*
 - Ignore bones with the same name (When SETools can't decide which bone to animate)